-- To provide graduates with high quality preparation for the practice of mechanical engineering and related disciplines at the professional level; - To offer graduates opportunities to pursue graduate studies, lifelong learning, and to offer services to their professions; and - To supply technical expertise and engineering and education services to industry and the community.
+- 1. Our graduates are prepared for the practice of mechanical engineering and related disciplines at the professional level; and - 2.
+Our graduates engage in lifelong learning and serve their professions and community.

 As specified by ABET, accrediting body for engineering curricula, the mechanical engineering program assures that graduates will be able to: